Phase-resolved hard X-ray emission of the high-mass binary LS 5039: a spectral hardening above 50 keV detected with INTEGRAL: Observations and data reduction

 \subsection{INTEGRAL}

-The International Gamma-Ray Astrophysics Laboratory (\integ) observations are split in pointings with a typical duration of $\sim$ 2~ks \citep{w03}.
-For the current analysis, we used all publicly available pointings performed in the direction of the source with position offset $\lesssim 12\fdg0$ from the center of the field of view, since the beginning of the \integ\ operations up to the time of the current analysis.
-These covered observations from the satellite revolution 50 (March 12, 2003) to 1939 (April 8, 2018) for a total exposure of 13.9~Ms. We only considered data collected with the IBIS/ISGRI coded mask instrument at energies between 25 and 250 keV \citep{ubertini03,lebrun03}.
+The International Gamma-Ray Astrophysics Laboratory (\integ) observations are split into pointings with a typical duration of $\sim$ 2~ks \citep{w03}.
+For the current analysis, we used all publicly available pointings performed in the direction of the source with position offset $\lesssim 12\fdg0$ from the center of the field of view, from the beginning of the \integ\ operations up to the time of the current analysis.
+These covered observations from the satellite revolution 50 (March 12, 2003) to 1939 (April 8, 2018), giving a total exposure of 13.9~Ms (not corrected for instrumental effects at the source position).
+We only considered data collected with the IBIS/ISGRI coded mask instrument at energies between 25 and 250 keV \citep{ubertini03,lebrun03}.
 All \integ\ data were analyzed using version 10.2 of the OSA software distributed by the ISDC \citep{courvoisier03}.
 The algorithms used for the spatial and spectral analysis are described in \citet{gold03}.
 We first extracted a mosaic image by combining all available pointings in the 20--100~keV energy band.
-In this mosaic, the source was detected at a significance of 26.5~$\sigma$, this value largely improves the previous reported significance of 18.3~$\sigma$ and 7.7~$\sigma$ in the (20-60 keV) as reported by \citet{chang16} and \citet{Hoffman09}, respectively.
-We then extracted the IBIS/ISGRI lightcurve in the same energy band with the resolution of one pointing and converted the arrival times to the \ls\ orbital phase using the ephemeris from \citet{Casares05}.
-The lightcurve data were subsequently separated in the two orbital phases INFC and SUPC mentioned before (see Sec. \ref{sec:lc}).
+In this mosaic, the source was detected at a significance of 26.5~$\sigma$, which is a vast improvement on the previous reported significance of 18.3~$\sigma$ and 7.7~$\sigma$ in the (20--60 keV) as reported by \citet{chang16} and \citet{Hoffman09}, respectively.
+We then extracted the IBIS/ISGRI light curve in the same energy band with the resolution of one pointing and converted the arrival times to the \ls\ orbital phase using the ephemeris from \citet{Casares05}.
+The light-curve data were subsequently separated into the two orbital phases INFC and SUPC mentioned above (see Sect. \ref{sec:lc}).
 Concerning the spectral analysis, the relatively low detection significance of the source in the long-term IBIS/ISGRI mosaic allowed us to extract only one statistically meaningful spectrum for each of the INFC and SUPC orbital phases (see Sec. \ref{sec:spec}).
-In order to maximize the signal-to-noise ratio of the data, we adopted an ad-hoc created response matrix comprising 16 energy bins logarithmically spaced between 20 and 250 keV.
-The total effective exposure times of the two spectra were of 5.251~Ms for the SUPC phase and 4.252~Ms for the INFC phase.
+In order to maximize the signal-to-noise ratio of the data, we adopted a response matrix created ad hoc comprising 16 energy bins logarithmically spaced between 20 and 250 keV.
+The total effective exposure times of the two spectra, corrected for all instrumental effects at the source position were of 5.251~Ms for the SUPC phase and 4.252~Ms for the INFC phase.